 Analysis and Test Results

-Finding a good bed for a large dog is more challenging than the same search for a small dog.
-Large dogs weigh more and often experience joint pain and mobility issues as they age, both of which require extra support.
-Because the search for a great large dog bed is more challenging (and often more expensive) and because our main canine tester (and her furry friends) are large dogs, we specifically aimed our search and testing at more supportive beds with size options for larger breeds.
+Finding a good bed for a large dog is more challenging than searching for a small dog.
+Large dogs weigh more and often experience joint pain and mobility issues as they age, requiring extra support.
+Because the search for a great large dog bed is more challenging (and often more expensive) and because our main canine tester (and most of her furry friends) are large dogs, we specifically aimed our search and testing at more supportive beds with size options for larger breeds.

 We pitted each bed head-to-head through a myriad of both real-world and laboratory testing.
-We measured beds, considered their sizing and color options, tested their support, evaluated their comfort, and thoroughly cleaned them after spills to see how they stacked up.
-What follows is a specific, comparative discussion of how these beds performed in our numerous tests across several key metrics.
+We measured beds, took note of their sizing and color options, tested their support, evaluated their comfort, and thoroughly cleaned them after spills we purposely inflicted to see how they stack up.
+A specific, comparative discussion of how these beds performed in our numerous tests across several key metrics follows.

 To test support, we first considered what each bed is made of, how many pieces it has, and how conducive their arrangement is to the many ways in which dogs frequently relax.
-We measured beds' thicknesses and put them to the test through hours of lolling about to discover if their support holds up over time.
-We also used bolsters and sides to gauge their helpfulness.
-We coaxed a dog into every bed to see how long they were willing to lay in it and how much they appreciated and used extra support structures.
+We measured beds' thicknesses and put them to the test through hours of napping and lolling about to discover if their support holds up over time.
+We also used every bolster and side support to gauge their helpfulness.
+We coaxed dogs onto every bed to see how long they were willing to lay in it and how much they appreciated and used extra support structures.
 In general, memory foam-based beds provide more support than those filled with polyester fluff or regular foam.

-The clear winner in this metric is the Big Barker 7" Pillow Top Orthopedic.
-This enormous bed is a full seven inches thick and comprised of three foam layers to support even the largest dogs.
-It has a single bolster on one end made of the same foam material as the top of the base, offering exceptional support for a full night's sleep.
-Not only did our big dogs love the rest they got on this monstrous bed, but even our human testers also loved lazing on it.
-The PetFusion Ultimate is another strong contender for supreme support.
+The Big Barker 7" Pillow Top Orthopedic is the clear winner in this metric.
+This enormous bed is a full seven inches thick and comprises three foam layers to support even the heaviest dogs.
+It has a single bolster on one end made of the same foam material as the base's top, offering exceptional support for a full night's sleep.
+Not only do our big dogs love the rest they get on this monstrous bed, but even our human testers love lazing on it.
+Another strong contender for supreme support is The PetFusion Ultimate.
 Though its base is just four inches thick, it continued to support even a human tester for hours of loitering.
-It also has thickly stuffed bolsters that offer great solid support for your dog's head or paws.
+It also has thickly stuffed bolsters that offer excellent and reliable support for your dog's head or paws.

 The other half of the equation that makes a bed comfortable (besides support) is how it feels.
-We considered all other aspects of comfort to test this category, including the fabric feel itself, squishiness, temperature regulation, possible sleep configurations, and general happiness with sitting in each bed.
-Some beds are great for certain types of sleepers, and others can accommodate a bigger range of doggy preferences.
+We considered all other aspects of comfort to test this category, including the fabric feel itself, squishiness, temperature regulation, available sleep configurations, and general happiness experienced sitting and lying in each bed.
+Some beds are great for certain sleepers, and others can accommodate a more significant range of doggy preferences.

-Two beds stand out in this metric, though for slightly different reasons.
+Though for slightly different reasons, two beds stand out in this metric.
 The Big Barker has a pleasant suede feeling that's easy to love and a squishy top layer of foam that makes it comfortable to lay on.
-It compresses enough to make it cozy without going too far as to be a warming bed.
+It compresses enough to make it cozy without going so far that it's a warming bed.
 The single bolster provides a pillow on one end while leaving all other sides free to sprawl.
-The Furhaven Sofa-Style has a similar comfortable top layer that's enclosed in a very fuzzy, fluffy cover that feels oh-so-nice.
-It has three bolsters along the edges that don't crowd the main bed, allowing your dog to sprawl out and not use any bolsters if that's how they're feeling at the moment.
+With a similar comfortable top layer enclosed in a soft cover, the Furhaven Sofa has three bolsters along the edges that don't crowd the sleep surface, allowing your dog to sprawl out and not use any bolsters if that's how they're feeling at the moment.

-The Milliard Memory Foam also offers a great feel.
-Its top layer is a bit less squishy than the Big Barker or Furhaven, but the outer cover is soft and fuzzy, adding to its appeal.
-It is large and lacks any bolsters, letting your dog drape across the edges with ease.
-The BarksBar is another a great feeling bed.
+Also offering a great feel is the Milliard Memory Foam.
+Its top layer is slightly less squishy than the Big Barker or Furhaven, but the outer cover is soft and fuzzy, adding to its appeal.
+It is large and bolster-free, letting your dog drape across the edges with ease.
+The BarksBar is another great feeling bed.
 Much like the Furhaven, it has a furry-feeling platform for your dog to recline in and soft, suede bolsters.

 Ease of Cleaning

 Unless you have a hypoallergenic dog, your furry family member likely sheds all over your house.
-They probably also don't mind dragging in dirt and wetness from outside into the house and into bed.
-Just like you clean your own bed, being able to keep Lucky's furniture clean is essential.
+They probably also don't mind dragging in dirt and wetness from outside into the house and bed.
+Just like you clean your bed, being able to keep Lucky's furniture clean is essential.
 We tested every bed's ability to be cleaned by, well, cleaning them.
 We read the directions, considered how difficult they were to follow, and then followed them.
 We noted which beds stink easily, which collect hair quickly, and which have to be carted to a laundromat or cleaned by hand.
-While cleaning both covers and foam, we also took note of which are easy to pull apart and put back together.
-Most beds we tested have removable covers that can be cleaned in the washing machine on a gentle cycle, though memory foam foundations are pretty universally only hand cleanable — and difficult to truly get clean.
+While cleaning both covers and foam, we also noted which are easy to pull apart and put back together.
+Most beds we tested have removable covers that can be cleaned in the washing machine on a gentle cycle.
+However, memory foam foundations are pretty universally only hand cleanable — and difficult to truly get clean.

-The BarkBox Memory Foam Platform and Milliard Memory Foam both sport water-resistant covers that help protect the inner foam bed from any accidents.
-They're also very simple rectangular beds without bolsters and are very easy to take apart, wash, and put back together.
+To help protect the inner foam bed from any accidents, the BarkBox Memory Foam Platform and Milliard Memory Foam both sport water-resistant covers.
+The Bedsure is also quite water resistant on one side, but the fluffy "sherpa" side offers no liquid protection.
+All three models are very simple rectangular beds without bolsters and are very easy to take apart, wash, and put back together.
 The PetFusion Ultimate is one of the most liquid-resistant beds we tested.
 The outer cover beads liquids readily, and an inner liner helps keep the foam core from collecting stains and odors.
 Though it has bolsters that require an extra step to remove and replace when you need to launder the cover, they're some of the simplest to do so.

 Though we don't typically like to highlight the under-performers, sometimes one is so outstanding that it's worth mentioning its shortcomings.
 In this case, two beds we tested are challenging to clean, but for different reasons.
 The Majestic Pet Bagel has deep crevices between the bed and bolsters that are a giant trap for fur and debris.
 While you can toss the entire bed in the washer, the Large 40" we tested is far too large for most home machines and must be taken to a laundromat.
-The BarksBar Orthopedic is easier to clean at home, as the cover comes off, but the effort required to do this is monumental.
-To remove the bolsters requires jamming a thick section of this inner tube of stuffing through a very thin hole at the front of the bed where the bolster is half the size.
-Why the zipper ends there and anywhere else where the bolster is thick, and it would be easy to get out, we have no idea.
-It's impressively difficult to shove the bolster through this opening, making it one of our least favorites to clean.
+Easier to clean at home, the BarksBar Orthopedic cover comes off, but the effort required to do this is monumental.
+Removing the bolsters requires jamming a thick section of this inner tube of stuffing through a very thin hole at the front of the bed where the bolster is half the size.
+Why the zipper ends there, we have no idea.
+It's impressively tricky to shove the bolster through this opening, making it one of our least favorites to clean.

 No dog bed is truly indestructible.
 If you have a dog under 2 years old or that's been with you for less than a year, we recommend NOT buying an expensive bed to start with.
 Puppies are accident-prone, and new dogs often destroy things as they settle into their new homes.Even well-behaved adult dogs can be unintentionally destructive.
-Spinning in circles before laying down or digging and pulling on beds to rearrange them will lower the life expectancy of even the most durable beds.
+Spinning in circles before laying down or digging and pulling on beds to rearrange them will lower even the most durable beds' life expectancy.
 If your dog partakes in these calming behaviors, try putting down a blanket to help the bed underneath last longer.

 A few beds we tested are just partially inspiring when it comes to durability.
-What we mean by that, is that we have confidence in their insides to maintain decent loft, but we're less certain about their coverings ability to cope with a decade of claws.
-The Big Barker has seriously impressive innards, backed by a 10-year guarantee to maintain at least 90% of its original loft.
-However, it's suede-like covering is a bit on the thin side for our sensibilities.
-The Milliard Memory Foam also offers solid loft longevity, though it's thinner than the Big Barker, to begin with.
+What we mean by that is that we have confidence in their insides to maintain decent loft, but we're less sure about their coverings' ability to cope with a decade of claws.
+Backed by a 10-year guarantee to maintain at least 90% of its original loft, the Big Barker has seriously impressive innards.
+However, its suede-like covering is a bit on the thin side for our sensibilities.
+The Milliard Memory Foam also offers dependable loft longevity, though it's thinner than the Big Barker, to begin with.
 Its exterior is slightly thicker and more water-resistant, though still is less imposing than the thick, canvas-like beds we tested.

 When evaluating the versatility of these beds, we took many things into account.
 We noted how many sizes and colors each comes in, if those sizes fit most dogs, and if the colors easily fit into most home decor.
-We measured each bed and scrutinized their usable size as well as comparing how closely they matched their described sizes online.
+We measured each bed and scrutinized their usable size, and compared how closely they matched their described dimensions online.
 We also considered the variety of spots they're functional in — can they be used in the car?
 On the patio?
 For road trips or camping?
 Are they pleasant to drag up and down the stairs every evening and morning?